partha20in/Wallet/README.md

         "id": 3
     }

-3) Get list of all accounts
+3) Get list of all accounts with Paging
-Sample URL- http://localhost:9443/app/api/v1/accounts      HTTP.GET
+Sample URL- http://localhost:9443/app/api/v1/accounts?number=0&size=4&sort=ASC     HTTP.GET

 4) Credit per player.
 The caller will supply a transaction id that must be unique for all transactions.
 If the transaction id is not unique, the operation must fail.